archf/americano/README.md

 Run `make install`.
 This will overwrite the `/usr/shareX11/xkb/rules/evdev.xml` provided by your OS and/or any change you previously made to it.

+Then you should be able to add keyboard to you Desktop Environment.

+For mate-desktop: `make de-mate`

 #### Install manually

 You must add the keyboard layout in the  `/usr/share/X11/xkb/rules/evdev.xml`